nicholasgower/PlanetsLib/README.md

 ## Planet tiers

-PlanetsLib [maintains a number](https://github.com/danielmartin0/PlanetsLib/blob/main/tiers.lua) for each modded planet called the 'tier'.
-It has no functionality by itself, but is a rough indicator where the planet fits in a vanilla-style game of Space Age for other mods that wish to use this information.
+The companion mod [PlanetsLib: Tiers](https://mods.factorio.com/mod/PlanetsLib-Tiers) defines 'tier values' for planets and space locations.
+Tiers have no functionality by themselves, but are a rough indicator where the planet fits in a vanilla-style game of Space Age for the purposes of other mods that wish to use this information.

+With PlanetsLib: Tiers installed, tiers can be accessed with `local tier = data.raw["mod-data"]["PlanetsLib-tierlist"].data[type][name] or data.raw["mod-data"]["PlanetsLib-tierlist"].data.default`

-Players are welcome to submit edits to the [tiers file on Github](https://github.com/danielmartin0/PlanetsLib/blob/main/tiers.lua).
+The tier listing is [here on GitHub.](https://github.com/danielmartin0/factorio-PlanetsLib-Tiers/blob/main/tiers.lua).
+Players are encouraged to submit edits to keep it up-to-date.

 ## Planet Cargo Drops technology